 Sizing a central air conditioning unit can be a challenge because there are numerous factors to consider.
 The major factor is the square footage of the space you want to cool, but things like your climate, your home’s insulation and the layout of your rooms can also make a difference.
 So when it comes to choosing a central unit, it pays to consult an HVAC professional who can consider all these factors and present you with the pros and cons of choosing between two sizes if you’re right on the borderline.

 Since window units are usually only used to cool one or two rooms, they’re a little easier to size.
 The most important step is to accurately calculate the square footage of the space you’re cooling.
 From there, you can consult ENERGY STAR’s chart to determine the ideal unit size for your area.
 Don’t forget to refer to the chart for adjustments based on sun exposure or the number of people who routinely occupy the space.

 Your local HVAC professional can help you take accurate measurements and assess all these variables if you’re considering a home cooling upgrade.
-Call your local pro today for guidance!
+Contact your local pro today for guidance!